abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 The Composition Service is the top level resource for all things related to Composability.
 It contains status and control indicator properties such as `Status` and `ServiceEnabled`.
 These are common properties found on various Redfish service instances.

-The Composition Service contains the `AllowOverprovisioning` which indicates whether during Constrained Composition, the client can allow the service to provide more resources that those requested, in the composition request.
+The Composition Service contains the `AllowOverprovisioning` property.
+This is used to indicate if the service can accept [Constrained Composition](#constrained-composition) requests where the client may allow for more resources than those requested.

 The Composition Service also contains links to its collections of Resource Blocks and Resource Zones through the properties `ResourceBlocks` and `ResourceZones` respectively.
 Resource Blocks are described in the [Resource Blocks](#resource-blocks) section, and Resource Zones are described in the [Resource Zones](#resource-zones) section.